-- 2.13 Where an offender has been the subject of diversion, or has a previous conviction, this is a matter to be taken into account in considering the appropriate disposal in the current case.
+- 2.4.1 Where an offender has been the subject of diversion, or has a previous conviction, this is a matter to be taken into account in considering the appropriate disposal in the current case.
 The existence of a previous conviction(s) and/or diversion(s) is a factor that generally makes it less likely that a person will be offered diversion instead of prosecution.
 However, there is no rule that a person with an earlier conviction(s) and/or diversion(s) will not be able to receive further diversion.
-The date, nature and circumstances of the earlier conviction(s) and/or diversion(s) will be relevant. - 2.14 As a rule of thumb, where there is sufficient evidence, serious offences (and perpetrators who carry on offending despite being given appropriate chances to stop) should be dealt with by prosecution. - 2.15 Where someone has received a police disposal (e.g. a Community Resolution Notice), this will be relevant when considering if a PPS diversionary disposal is appropriate.
+The date, nature and circumstances of the earlier conviction(s) and/or diversion(s) will be relevant. - 2.4.2 As a general rule, where there is sufficient evidence, serious offences (and perpetrators who carry on offending despite being given appropriate chances to stop) should be dealt with by way of prosecution. - 2.4.3 Where someone has received a police disposal (e.g. a Community Resolution Notice), this will be relevant when considering if a PPS diversionary disposal is appropriate.
 As outlined above, where police have previously administered a disposal in respect of an offender and subsequently submit a file to the PPS, the existence of a previous disposal will be disclosed to the prosecutor.
 The information will be included as part of the police file so that the prosecutor is in possession of the salient background circumstances of the offender so as to properly inform the prosecutorial decision.

-Views of the victim
+2.5 Views of the victim

-2.16 The police file will normally include the views of the victim in relation to the circumstances of the offence and its impact, the extent of loss and damage and whether reparation or compensation has been made.
+- 2.5.1 If not contained within the file that has been submitted to the PPS, police will obtain the views of the victim in relation to the circumstances of the offence and its impact, the extent of loss and damage and whether reparation or compensation has been made.
 Where an issue of diversion arises, the file should also contain the views of the victim in relation to the suitability of the case being disposed of by way of diversion.
-If not previously provided by police, the views of the victim will be sought after the file has been received.

-- 2.17 In deciding whether a prosecution is required in the public interest, prosecutors should take into account the views expressed by the victim and the impact of the offence on a victim and, in appropriate cases (such as where the victim is a youth) their family, where such views or available.
+If not previously provided by police, the views of the victim will be sought after the file has been received. - 2.5.2 In deciding whether a prosecution is required in the public interest, prosecutors should take into account the views expressed by the victim and the impact of the offence on a victim and, in appropriate cases (such as where the victim is a youth) their family, where such views are available.
 However, the decision whether to offer a diversionary disposal remains one for the prosecutor.
 The PPS does not represent victims or their families in the same way as solicitors act for their clients.
-It is the duty of prosecutors to form an overall view of the public interest. - 2.18 Once the prosecutor has taken a decision, the victim will be notified by the Victim and Witness Care Unit (VWCU) within five days of the decision by letter.
-This letter will include the name of their VWCU Case Officer and their direct telephone number. - 2.19 For further information, please refer to the PPS Victims and Witness Policy.
+It is the duty of prosecutors to form an overall view of the public interest. - 2.5.3 Once the prosecutor has taken a decision, the victim will be notified by the Victim and Witness Care Unit (VWCU) within five working days of the decision by letter.
+This letter will include the name of their VWCU Case Officer and their direct telephone number. - 2.5.4 For further information, please refer to the PPS Victims and Witness Policy.